shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

-N4ITK intensity normalisation, which corrects for gain field, an intra-volume inhomogeneity caused by the image acquisition process and variations of tissue penetration, was planned to be undertaken, but it couldn't be successfully included in time[2,5,6].
+N4ITK intensity normalisation, which corrects for gain field, an intra-volume inhomogeneity caused by the image acquisition process and variations of tissue penetration, was planned to be undertaken, but it couldn't be successfully implemented in time[2,5,6].
 It is expected that the prediction would be improved by its inclusion.

 ### Data Augmentation
 While there are 157 training images these scans are only of 27 individuals.
 Data